DavidColatti/QuickQuizApp/README.md

 # WhadYaKnowApp

-What'Ya Know?
+Whad'Ya Know?
 Is a simple quick quiz app I created using HTML, CSS, and JavaScript.